Help Article

 Use this CampusPin surfaceCampusPin helps narrow 3,800+ U.S. institutions on the constraints that decide a transfer outcome./results

-Finish with movementAlways verify articulation, transfer credit policies, and major capacity with each destination institution./advisor
+Finish with movementAlways verify articulation, transfer credit policies, and major capacity with each destination institution./compare

 A transfer-focused search workflow